Niharika2005/Chatbot-for-Automated-assistance/README.md

 A Python automation script that uses PyAutoGUI to interact with your chat UI (like WhatsApp Web), captures the latest messages, and uses OpenAI's GPT model to generate a smart, funny, Hindi-English response in the character.
 1. Features:
-Automates UI actions like mouse clicks and text selection using pyautogui Uses pyperclip to read clipboard contents
+Automates UI actions like mouse clicks and text selection using pyautogui

+Uses pyperclip to read clipboard contents

-Uses OpenAI's gpt-3.5-turbo model for generating chat responses Custom personality-based responses
+Uses OpenAI's gpt-3.5-turbo model for generating chat responses

+Custom personality-based responses

 Runs in a loop to monitor and reply when specific users send messages

-2. How It Works
+3. How It Works
 Opens the chat window using pyautogui.click

-Selects and copies the chat using dragTo and ctrl+c Checks if the last message is from a specific sender (e.g., "Rohan Das") If yes, sends the chat history to OpenAI and gets a witty response Pastes the response in the input box and presses enter.
+Selects and copies the chat using dragTo and ctrl+c

+Checks if the last message is from a specific sender

+If yes, sends the chat history to OpenAI and gets a witty response

+Pastes the response in the input box and presses enter.

-3. Project Structure
+5. Project Structure

 .
 ├── bot.py                  # Main bot script